YandanYang/DES/README-gazetracker.md

 cd ~/otherSw/darknet
 ```
 Since we only make change to demo module, so the third argument is `demo`.
 Details for other parameters, you can refer to [this website](https://pjreddie.com/darknet/yolo/)
+Run:
 ```
 ./darknet detector demo ~/otherSw/darknet/cfg/kitchen.data ~/otherSw/darknet/cfg/yolo41_kitchen.cfg ~/otherSw/darknet/backup/yolo41_kitchen_48000.weights /home/gazetracker/recordings/2018_02_17/006_95%/world.mp4
 ```
+Then you will see a video as output, with single cross and boundnig box on it.

 ## Develop
 Please remember, every time you modify .c or .h files, you need to compile darknet again.